ibraheemdev/ibraheemca/content/posts/2020-09-15-go-in-twenty.md

 // => 1 2
 ```

-In a switch statement, only the first matched case is executed.
+In a switch statement, only the first matched case is executed unless you *fall through*.

 Go also has *labels* to help manage control flow:
 ```go